huggingface/optimum-benchmark/README.md

 device: cpu
 ```

-An example is provided in [`examples/whisper_auto_opt+qnt.yaml`](examples/whisper_auto_opt+qnt.yaml) for an exhaustive sweep over all possible cominations of `optimum`'s AutoOptimizations and AutoQuantizations on CPU.
+Some examples are provided in the [`examples`](examples) folder for different backends and models.

 ## TODO

 - [x] Add support for any kind of input (text, audio, image, etc.)
 - [x] Add support for onnxruntime backend
+- [x] Add support for optimum quantization
 - [x] Add support for omptimum graph optimizations
-- [x] Add support for optimum quantization
+- [x] Add support for static quantization + calibration.
+- [x] Add support for profiling nodes/kernels execution time.
 - [x] Add experiments aggregator to report on data from different runs/sweeps.
 - [x] Add support for sweepers latency optimization (optuna, nevergrad, etc.)
-- [x] Add support for profiling nodes/kernels execution time.
 - [x] Add support for more metrics (memory usage, node execution time, etc.)
 - [x] Migrate configuration management to be handled solely by config store.
-- [x] Add support for static quantization + calibration.
+- [x] Add Dana client to send results to the dashboard [(WIP)](https://github.com/huggingface/dana)
 - [x] Make a consistent reporting utility.
 - [ ] Add Pydantic for schema validation.
 - [ ] Add support for sparse inputs.
 - [ ] ...
-- [x] add Dana client to send results to the dashboard [(WIP)](https://github.com/IlyasMoutawwakil/optimum-dana)